appsecnz/appsecnz.github.io/conference/training.md

 ## Classes on Offer

 Pre-Conference Training registration will **CLOSE** on Friday, 23rd August.
-From 24th August, no refunds or changes will be permitted, but attendee substitutions will be accepted.
+From 24th August, no refunds or class changes will be permitted, but attendee substitutions will be accepted.

 #### Two-day, in-person (classroom) training - Tuesday and Wednesday, 3-4 September: